moon-home/ErrorShaping/README.md

-This is my summer intern project under Dr.Hong Wang in National Transportation Research Center.
+This is my summer intern project under Dr.Hong Wang in NTRC.